Twenty20: Tie deciders

 Currently, if the match ends with the scores tied and there must be a winner, the tie is broken with a one-over-per-side Eliminator or Super Over: Each team nominates three batsmen and one bowler to play a one-over-per-side "mini-match".
 The team which bats second in the match bats first in the Super Over.
 In turn, each side bats one over bowled by the one nominated opposition bowler, with their innings over if they lose two wickets before the over is completed.
 The side with the higher score from their Super Over wins.

 If the Super Over also ends up in a tie, it is repeated until the tie is broken.

 In the Australian domestic competition the Big Bash League, the Super Over is played slightly differently, with no two-wicket limit, and if the Super Over is also tied then a "countback" is used, with scores after the fifth ball for each team being used to determine the result.
 If it is still tied, then the countback goes to four balls, and so on.
 The latest Super Over to decide a match was between the United States and Pakistan on 6 June 2024, in the 2024 ICC Men's T20 World Cup at Grand Prairie Stadium in Dallas, Texas, with the United States winning 18/1 to 13/1 in the Super Over after tying on 159.

-Tied Twenty20 matches were previously decided by a bowl-out.
+Tied Twenty20 matches were previously decided by a bowl-out until 2008.